 Rinse the kidneys under cold running water and pat them dry with kitchen paper.
 Using scissors, carefully cut the white cores out of the kidneys and discard them, then cut the kidneys into chunky pieces.

-Melt the butter in a large non-stick frying pan.
+Melt the butter in a large frying pan.
 Add the onion and fry gently for 3–4 minutes, or until soft and slightly golden-brown, stirring regularly.

 Reduce the heat and simmer gently for 15 minutes, or until the kidneys are tender and the sauce is thickened, stirring occasionally.
 Add a little more Worcestershire sauce to taste if you like.

 While the kidneys are cooking, toast the bread on both sides, then spread with butter and put on four small plates.
 Spoon the kidneys and sauce over the buttered toast and scatter with the parsley, if using.
 Serve immediately while piping hot.